radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 Whilst this is technically correct, it is not helpful for students when it comes to learning, so I needed to remove the negative if the value was less than 1.

-I fixed this by simply using `std::abs`, the absolute function on the getVoltage function, to remove any negatives and not affect any positives.
-This though broke the getCurrent function, as previously I was doing -getVoltage to remove the negative number.
+Whilst this could be fixed by checking if the output voltage was negative, and then multiplying by -1, I fixed this by simply using the `std::abs` method, the mathematical absolute function, on the getVoltage function to remove any negatives and not affect any positives.

+This, however, broke the getCurrent function, as previously I was doing -getVoltage to remove the negative number.
+This therefore completely inverted my current value as I was now dividing a negative value rather than a positive.

 Before: